Dateline: Florianopolis, Brazil

 Whatever may be your reason to get a second nationality, whether it’s for work or simply a life decision, Brazil offers incentives for foreigners to become a part of its vibrant nation.

 Another advantage, you can be covered by Brazilian social security benefits if your original country doesn’t make the cut.
-In any case, it is a lifestyle change, and here I outline what is necessary to get your Brazilian papers within two years.
+In any case, it is a lifestyle change, and here we outline what is necessary to get your Brazilian papers within two years.

 That said, consider getting married outside of Brazil since it is simpler than getting married inside the country.